paulSpades/justReload/README.md

     <script src="/js/justReload.js"></script>

 Instantiate the constructor to a new object.
-It starts on it's own on document load.
+It starts on its own when jQuery triggers document load.

      let reload = new justReload();
      // or
      window.reload = new justReload();

-The constructor has 2 parameters:
+The constructor has 2 optional parameters:
-- 'time' NUMBER/miliseconds (you can figure out what it does) - default is `4000`;
+- 'time' NUMBER/miliseconds (timeout between request loops) - default is `4000`;
 - 'log' BOOLEAN (turns on console logging) - default is false;

       // sets the request loop to 300 miliseconds timeout and logging on